When to register a still birth

 - register the still birth herself

-- bring the father with her so his name can be recorded in the register
+- register jointly with the father/parent so that his name can be recorded in the register

-Please contact the registrar for advice if both parents cannot attend together or if you require another relative to register the still birth.
+Please contact the registrar for advice if neither parents can register or if you require another relative to register the still birth.

 What documents do I need?

-You should take the certificate of still birth (Form 6) issued by the doctor or midwife to the registration office.
+Certificate of still birth (Form 6) issued by the doctor or midwife.

 If no certificate of still birth is produced, the registrar will ask the parent(s) to sign a form of declaration as to the still birth (Form 7).